 Sometimes it’s just a pint and a plate of nachos shared with a group of flush-cheeked friends at the on-hill lodge.
 Sometimes it’s heart-warming special coffees at a fireside lounge.
 And then there are the après skis of legend that start with a couple pitchers, continue through a couple rounds of shots, and end with everyone still in their ski boots doing the Frankenstein shuffle on the dance floor (then stumbling through town on a late-night quest for takeout poutine).

 Any way you slice it, après is the beating heart of the social scene of any ski town.
 Check out some of the following hot spots the next time you’re looking for a little après action in Banff, Alberta:

 Sunshine Village skiers have the option of indulging in a little après before they get on the gondola or embark on their final run down the Banff Avenue “ski out” trail back to the base lots.
 For many, this means a visit to Mad Trapper’s Saloon, the historic lodge at the base of the Standish and Strawberry lifts, where the rustic, log-cabin walls are hung with vintage photos of the legendary characters and events of local lore.

-A more recent story at the resort is the renovation of the Chimney Corner Lounge in the on-hill Sunshine Mountain Lodge, which has been opened up with cathedral ceilings and sunny windows.
+The Chimney Corner Lounge in the on-hill Sunshine Mountain Lodge has cathedral ceilings and sunny windows.
 Set up to be part sports bar, part fireside lounge, it’s where those seeking a more modern atmosphere can kick back with a pint and a plate of fries or a coffee and slice of cake.
 The leather couches in front of the taxidermy-adorned central fireplaces are the prime spots, though if you get too comfy you’re just going to wish you were staying the night.

 Brandy Hot Toddy at the Larkspur Lounge at the Rimrock. $8.